The ISCAST public library is made up of an online collection and the physical collection.

-The book library is housed in a separate collection at the Daniel Mannix Library at 278 Victoria Pde, East Melbourne and is open to the public to browse.
-In addition, financial members of ISCAST have borrowing rights at the Mannix Library.
-Opening hours of the library can be found here.
+ISCAST also has a physical collection comprising hundreds of books relating to science and religion.
+The physical library is housed in a separate collection at the Daniel Mannix Library (278 Victoria Pde, East Melbourne) and is open to the public to browse there.
+In addition, supporting members of ISCAST may borrow books at the Mannix Library by speaking to the staff.
+Alternatively, contact us.

 ISCAST is very grateful for the hospitality offered by the Mannix Library through cataloguing and storing the ISCAST collection on our behalf.

-Donating to the ISCAST library
+Donate to the ISCAST Library

 - Donate to the physical collection – Do you have books on science and religion that you would like to donate to the physical collection?
 Please get in touch!
 We would be happy to talk to you about making arrangements.